rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

-    Apache having a php module, the use of php-fpm is less common than for the Nginx server.
+    Since Apache has a php module, the use of php-fpm is more commonly used on an Nginx server.

 ## Choose a php version